Visiting the Gallery

 Group bookings can be arranged for parties of between 10 and 40 people for a gallery talk and a guided walk.
 The walk takes in many parts of the village where Spencer set his paintings.
 For group bookings please email firstname.lastname@example.org .

 The Gallery has disabled access and a lift up to the first floor, so there is no problem for wheelchairs.
 There is parking on the High Street with a few disabled slots.
-If you would like assistance with your visit please contact us email@example.com.
+If you would like assistance with your visit please email us at email@example.com.
 You can download a .pdf of the Disabled Access facilities that we have for visitors.
 A carer or supporter for a disabled person can visit the Gallery free of charge.

 There is also a self-guided walk pamphlet available to buy at the gallery.